Are you wondering how to get good value when you redeem Virgin Atlantic miles to Europe?

 Virgin Atlantic Flying Club: The Basics

-- Virgin Atlantic is a 1:1 transfer partner for all 4 major transferable points travel-rewards programs, Chase Ultimate Rewards, Starwood Preferred Guest, Citi ThankYou Points, and American Express Membership Rewards.
-This means Virgin Flying Club miles are easy to get!
+- Virgin Atlantic is a 1:1 transfer partner for all 3 major transferable points travel-rewards programs.

-- American Express and Citi typically offer 25%-30% Virgin Atlantic transfer bonuses a few times a year.
-For this reason, these are the best points to use for Virgin Atlantic awards.
+- American Express and Citi typically offer periodic 25%-30% Virgin Atlantic transfer bonuses.

-Virgin Atlantic Miles to Europe: Current Award Chart
+Virgin Atlantic Miles to Europe: Virgin Atlantic Metal

 Virgin Atlantic’s award chart is broken up into Standard and Peak awards and divided by class.
-Of course, you’re looking for Standard availability for the best pricing.
-And luckily, as much as 2/3 of the year counts as Standard.
+You’re looking for Standard availability for the best pricing.
+And luckily, as much as 2/3 of the year falls under Standard pricing mileage amounts.

 - West: Los Angeles, San Francisco, Las Vegas, and Seattle